 A full tummy tuck – also known as a formal abdominoplasty – delivers the most dramatic result available in tummy tuck surgeries.
 This surgery removes excess skin and fat while also restoring separated abdominal muscles.
 Many women seek formal abdominoplasty surgery to correct diastasis recti.
 Diastasis recti is the separation of the muscles which meet at the midline of your stomach.

 It is very common during and following pregnancy because the uterus stretches the abdominal muscles to accommodate the growing baby.
 In some instances, the gap remains long after pregnancy and can result in a pooch.
 In severe cases, diastasis recti repair can only be accomplished surgically.
 The formal tummy tuck, with muscle tightening, is a comprehensive procedure with a longer recovery period.

 An abdominoplasty is a cosmetic procedure, which is not paid for by insurance.
-In general, a formal abdominoplasty costs approximately $10,467.
+In general, the cost of a formal abdominoplasty ranges from $12,500 – $16,000 depending on the amount of work needed.
 The price includes the surgeon’s fee, the facility fee at the Theda Care Surgery Center, and anesthesia.
 The pricing is subject to change, and will change if the surgery is done at another facility, and if there are unique circumstances surrounding the surgery, etc.